9A4AM/horusbinaryv3/README.md

 | gpsLock | `true`/`false` | GPS is locked / not locked |

 #### Built-in Multi Value Fields
-Each of these fields can have up to 8 values.
+Each of these fields can have several values.
 When sending multiple values, ensure that the values remain in order/index.
+Additional values can use the extraSensors feature.

 | Field Name | Sub Field name| Constraint | Description |
 | -- | -- | -- | -- |